 It has been a real struggle lately to make the time to get to painting some of the pieces in my container that are waiting for a makeover.
 But, I am happy to say that this beauty was hauled out of the dark depths of storage and brought out into the sunshine for its very own transformation.

-I was particularly pumped to paint this one, firstly because it is so darn cute and secondly because it gives me another opportunity to get painting with Frenchic Furniture Paint (which we will be stocking soon, promise!!).
+I was particularly pumped to paint this one, firstly because it is so darn cute and secondly because it gives me another opportunity to get painting with Frenchic Furniture Paint.

 I gave this piece a good scuff over with sandpaper and a solid coat of spray primer to eliminate any stain bleed issues.
 Then I got painting!
 For this piece I made a custom colour by mixing Pebble and Wedgwood Green.
 I used Virgin to highlight the panels and carving and let it dry.
 Frenchic covers so well.
 This took 2 solid coats and what I call a ‘half coat’, or a watered down finishing coat to make sure the coverage is even.
 I chose not to sand before waxing, as I wanted to use Frenchic Defining Wax to highlight all the details and give the piece a lovely aged finish.